 “I like, as an intellectual discipline, the idea of a theoretical limit...
 There are some things that I believe only a leader can do… It’s the leaders’ responsibility to create the cultural conditions in an organization where people can answer yes to three questions every day.”

-Click the video player below and the video will start at the point where Paul talks about the three questions:
+Click the video player below to see Paul talk about the three questions:

 “Paul O’Neill: Cross-Sector Leadership Principles,” a 2019 case study from the Johnson Institute for Responsible Leadership (University of Pittsburgh Graduate School of Public and International Affairs), provides this quote from Paul: